 Documents have been organised by the day of the week your child will need them.
 Where possible, answers have been provided.
 Please use these with your children to mark their work.

-Teachers will continue to set these tasks as 2dos on a daily basis.
+Teachers will continue to set these tasks on a daily basis.
 Children do not need to resubmit the documents once they have been completed.

 Teachers will continue to provide an overview of the learning which will include hotlinks to websites such as BBCBitesize.
 This will be emailed to your child’s Purple Mash account and a copy will be sent via a Groupcall message.
 The work set can then be completed in an exercise book or on paper.
 Teachers will still set 2dos via Purple Mash which will be monitored and responded to by school staff.

 It is essential children spend time each day focused on learning.
 This will help keep some normality in the children’s routines, ensure their education continues and will ultimately lead to a smoother transition back to school when we return fully.
 Children who receive paper versions of the work set will continue to receive these packs.

 There are many other ideas for supporting the learning at home on our Twitter account – you do not need to be a Twitter account holder to read these.
 We use Twitter as a quick and easy way of passing information on to parents.
 The internet is also awash with ideas to support parents with home teaching ideas.
 Included in the pack we sent home was a list of websites that offer educational resources.
 Times Table Rock stars could also be used daily.

 We appreciate that home working can be difficult, please don’t stress, argue or fall out.
 Instead when you need a break, cuddle on the sofa and watch a film.
 Share a book and talk about it.
 Bake and cook together.
 Paint pictures (put a rainbow in your window so other children can see them), create